Kong/docs.konghq.com/src/gateway/reference/nginx-directives.md

 export KONG_NGINX_HTTP_OUTPUT_BUFFERS="4 64k"
 ```

-This will result in the following Nginx directive being added to the `http`
+This results in the following Nginx directive being added to the `http`
 block:

 ```